ddaugher/backoffice_docs/source/domain.rst

     config :my_app, MyAppWeb.Endpoint,
        force_ssl: [rewrite_on: [:x_forwarded_proto]]

-This configures your app to `check the x-forwarded-proto header`_ set by Gigalixir, and redirect to https, if appropriate.
+This configures your app to `check the x-forwarded-proto header`_ set by BackofficeDocs, and redirect to https, if appropriate.

 For more information on how this works internally, see :ref:`how-tls-works`.